Tell Wells Fargo: Stop Union Busting!

 [Your Name]

-By contrast, when workers at Beneficial State Bank recently sought to organize, their bank agreed to stay neutral early in the process and was vocal about their support of their workers’ right to choose freely.
+By contrast, when workers at Beneficial State Bank sought to organize, their bank agreed to stay neutral early in the process and was vocal about their support of their workers’ right to choose freely.
 Now they have successfully negotiated their first union contract that promotes a workplace of mutual respect.

 In order for workers’ voices to be truly heard, Wells Fargo management must respect and negotiate with the union that workers have formed and pledge to not interfere in any way with employees’ decision on whether to form a union.
-It is the workers’ choice
+It is the workers’ choice!